-Following the deployment, there is some configuration required within the console on the virtual machine.
+There is some configuration required within the console of the sensor.
 After this initial configuration, you use the USM Anywhere web UI to further configure the sensor, and all other sensors that you connect to USM Anywhere.

 Log in using the credentials displayed in the console screen.

-Set a new password for the sysadmin user and keep it in a safe place.
+Set a new password for the sysadmin user.

 If your system sets an IP address automatically, note the web URL (IP address).
 You will need the URL when you exit from the console and follow the instructions in